1. High Stablecoin Borrowing Rates

 As of Q2 ‘25, over 95% of stablecoin reserves globally are allocated in RWA, such as bank deposits, money market instruments, and short-dated government bonds—yielding above 4% APY.
 In theory, these yield streams from TradFi could be redirected to stablecoin users and dApps to stimulate on-chain economic activities.
 By externalizing reserve earnings, the stablecoin industry could evolve from a centralized profit center to a key driver of growth in decentralized economies, aligning more closely with DeFi's core tenets of financial inclusivity and user empowerment.

-To date, no yieldcoin project has addressed the structural issue of yield-to-debt accrual for borrowers, making them less attractive than vanilla stablecoin loans.
-While they remain popular among holders and suppliers, borrowers generally avoid them.
-As a result, yieldcoins typically have very low utilization rates on lending protocols (i.e., high capital inefficiency).
-This creates a structural imbalance in DeFi where yieldcoins disproportionately benefit the supply side, leaving the demand side at a disadvantage.
+To date, no LST and yieldcoin project has addressed the structural issue of yield-to-debt accrual for borrowers (other than dTRINITY), making them less attractive than vanilla token and stablecoin loans.
+While they remain popular among holders and suppliers who typically pledge them as collateral to borrow non-yielding tokens, users generally avoid borrowing yield-bearing tokens.
+As a result, these assets have very low utilization rates on lending protocols (i.e., high capital inefficiency).
+This creates a structural imbalance in DeFi where LST and stablecoin yield distributions disproportionately benefit the supply side, leaving borrowers on the demand side at a disadvantage.